 Why do huskies love digging so much?
-This is a great question and one I receive much more than I thought I would!
-This article will explain this behavior and what you can do to stop it (if you want to)
+It’s a great question and one I receive much more than I thought I would!
+This article explains the behavior and what you can do to stop it (if you want to).

 Reasons why huskies like digging so much:

 - It’s part of their natural instincts